RX-M/web-public/self-study/cka-mod-3/cka-mod-3-content.md

 ClusterIP - exposes the service on an internal IP in the Kubernetes cluster (default) NodePort - exposes the service on the same port of each node in the Kubernetes cluster LoadBalancer - creates an external load balancer with a cloud provider (e.g. GCE ForwardingRules, AWS Elastic Load Balancer, Azure Load Balancer) and assigns a public IP to the service
-ExternalName - exposes the service using an arbitrary name
+ExternalName - exposes the an external DNS address as an endpoint of a Kubernetes service (useful for allowing pods to communicate with that service using a Kubernetes-internal DNS name)

 Services can be created imperatively for a running resource.
 At minimum the resource type, resource name, and the service’s exposed proxy port are required e.g. <code>kubectl expose <resource> <resource_name> --port=<port number></code>.